Jedda

 Jedda, released in the UK as Jedda the Uncivilised, is a 1955 Australian film written, produced and directed by Charles Chauvel.
-His last film, it is notable for being the first to star two Aboriginal actors, Robert Tudawali and Ngarla Kunoth (later known as Rosalie Kunoth-Monks) in the leading roles.
+His last film, it is notable for being the first to star two Aboriginal actors, Robert Tudawali and Rosalie Kunoth-Monks (named Ngarla Kunoth for this film) in the leading roles.
 It was also the first Australian feature film to be shot in colour.

 Jedda is often seen as an influential film in the development of Australian cinema and setting a new standard for future Australian films.
 It won more international attention than previous Australian films during a time when Hollywood films were dominating Australian cinema.
 Chauvel was nominated for the Golden Palm Award at the 1955 Cannes Film Festival but lost to Delbert Mann for Marty.